Drithyl/MrClockwork-v4/bot_commands.md

 **Arguments**: No arguments required.

-### dom5maps ###
+### maps ###

-!dom5maps
+!maps

-Prints a list of the Dominions 5 maps available on the given server.
+Prints a list of the Dominions 5 or 6 maps available on the given server.

 **Where can it be used?**: any channel

 **Arguments**:
-1. TYPE: STRING - A server's name
+1. TYPE: STRING - Either dom5 or dom6.

-### dom5mods ###
+### mods ###

-!dom5mods
+!mods

-Prints a list of the Dominions 5 mods available on the given server.
+Prints a list of the Dominions 5 or 6 mods available on the given server.

 **Where can it be used?**: any channel

 **Arguments**:
+1. TYPE: STRING - Either dom5 or dom6.

 Below are the commands available.
 Each one contains information about what it does and the arguments (sometimes optional, sometimes required) that make them work:

 ### capacity ###